 SHIFT SEA provides guidance to the public and private sectors, empowering local actors to activate the change of financial flows and support green financing in Southeast Asia.
 To complement the bottom up action, SHIFT SEA also assesses the quality of international financial institutions (IFIs) investment flows against their Paris Agreement commitments and provides a review of commercial banks’ perspectives on positive regulations for clean energy.

-“Shifting Financial Flows to Invest in Low-Carbon Development in Southeast Asia” Project is led by a consortium of international energy and climate experts including Sustainable Energy for ALL (SEforALL), Climate Action Network (CAN), Third Environmentalism (E3G) and Mission 2020 (M2020); supported by the local expertise of three in-country organisations: Yayasan Mitra Hijau (YMH) in Indonesia, the Institute for Climate and Sustainable Cities (ICSC) in the Philippines and GreenID in Vietnam.
+“Shifting Financial Flows to Invest in Low-Carbon Development in Southeast Asia” Project is led by a consortium of international energy and climate experts including Sustainable Energy for ALL (SEforALL), Climate Action Network (CAN), Third Generation Environmentalism (E3G) and Mission 2020 (M2020); supported by the local expertise of three in-country organisations: Yayasan Mitra Hijau (YMH) in Indonesia, the Institute for Climate and Sustainable Cities (ICSC) in the Philippines and GreenID in Vietnam.

 This project is part of the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.